mtingers/cxgame/README.md

 * is_started -- Tells the server to accept commands or not.
 If False, commands are rejected until the 'start' command is issued.
   default: True (bool)

+NOTE: `CxServer` is a wrapper that passes down options to `CxExchange` and `CxFeed`.

+## Running A Server

+The command `cxserve` can be used to launch the exchange & feed server threads and comes with command line option parsing.

+To manually run a server, it can be done a few ways.
+Look at `examples/server.py` for a more in-depth example.

 # Exchange and Client Commands